Jarabi/the-react-quiz/README.md

 # React Quiz App

 An interactive quiz application built with React and Vite that tests your knowledge of React fundamentals.
-The app features 15 carefully crafted questions about React concepts, state management, hooks, and best practices.
+The app features carefully crafted questions about React concepts, state management, hooks, and best practices.

 ## Features

 - Interactive quiz interface
-- 15 questions covering React fundamentals
+- Questions covering React fundamentals
 - Point-based scoring system
 - Questions served from a local JSON server
 - Built with React and Vite for optimal performance